moonkie

 With healthcare costs through the roof and wait times ridiculously long, many parents turn to home remedies to manage their child's coughing.
 Thankfully, you can do a few things to avoid a full-blown respiratory illness.

-Sitting in the bathroom with a hot, steamy shower going helps loosen mucus.
-Combined with saline nasal spray and a nose bulb or NoseFrida, you can relieve your newborn by sucking mucus out of the nasal passages.
+Sitting in the bathroom with a hot, steamy shower running helps loosen mucus.
+Combined with a saline nasal spray and a nose bulb or NoseFrida, you can relieve your newborn's congestion by sucking mucus out of the nasal passages.

 Another way to help your newborn is to make her cough more.
 In cases where your newborn has an upper respiratory infection, ask your pediatrician about chest physiotherapy.